Zeqing-Zhu/Batoshi22/backend/README.md

-#Start：
+# Start：
 python app.py

-#Database Initialization:
+# Database Initialization:
-python create. (used if you changed the structure of the table)
+flask create  #used if you need to generate a new table or change the structure of the table.

 # API:
 GET: url: http://127.0.0.1:5000/machines/<int:machine_id> .